hasansozer/MOSARCH/index.md

 This project aims at developing **a generic, scalable and integrated SAR platform** that can employ **both exact optimization methods and heuristics** to utilize **various types of module interdependency data** based on **multi-objective optimization criteria**.

 The MOSARCH project is funded by [The Scientific and Technological Research Council of Turkey](https://tubitak.gov.tr/en) (grant #120E488).
-It is hosted by [Ozyegin University](https://www.ozyegin.edu.tr/).
+It is hosted by [Ozyegin University](https://www.ozyegin.edu.tr/) and carried out by the [Software Research Lab](https://srl.ozyegin.edu.tr/).
 The project is also supported by [Turkcell Technology](https://www.turkcell.com.tr/) to conduct industrial case studies.

 You can find software tools, source code, datasets and other relevant artifacts at the [GitHub repository](https://github.com/hasansozer/MOSARCH) of the project.